 Canada’s Weapons Threat Reduction Program (WTRP) is a global leader in the delivery of chemical threat reduction programming.
 The activities are guided by the collective Chemical Security Strategic Vision of the Global Partnership, which aims to:

 - support chemical weapons destruction

 - prevent and respond to chemical weapons use

 - support and enhance chemical non-proliferation instruments, institutions and practices

 - foster collaboration on national, regional, and global security initiatives aimed at preventing and/or responding to the misuse of chemicals

 - enhance the security of chemicals and

 - promote chemical security culture globally

-- Canada is one of the largest national contributors to global efforts to end the use of chemical weapons, and has contributed more than $38M to the OPCW to support destruction, verification, monitoring, training and investigation of chemical weapons.
+- Canada is one of the largest national contributors to global efforts to end the use of chemical weapons, and has contributed more than $40 million to the OPCW to support destruction, verification, monitoring, training and investigation of chemical weapons.

 - Date Modified: